Many gardeners have dealt with the irritation of finding grubs in the soil among their plants.

 What are Grub Worms?

-They are nothing more than the small larvae of certain beetles.
-However, grub worms are especially harmful to your garden and need to be dealt with as soon as possible.
+They are nothing more than the larvae of certain beetles.
+However, grub worms are especially harmful to your garden and must be dealt with immediately.

 They will nibble on the roots of your plants and, later in life, chew up the leaves of your crops.
 So, eliminate them from your garden as soon as they’re spotted.